VedantiArekar/Selection-Sort/README.md

 Summary:

-Selection sort is a simple and easy-to-understand sorting algorithm that works by repeatedly selecting the smallest (or largest) element from the unsorted portion of the list and moving it to the sorted portion of the list.
+1. Selection sort is a simple and easy-to-understand sorting algorithm that works by repeatedly selecting the smallest (or largest) element from the unsorted portion of the list and moving it to the sorted portion of the list.

-This process is repeated for the remaining unsorted portion of the list until the entire list is sorted.
+2. This process is repeated for the remaining unsorted portion of the list until the entire list is sorted.

-It has a time complexity of O(n^2) in the worst and average case which makes it less efficient for large data sets.
+3. It has a time complexity of O(n^2) in the worst and average case which makes it less efficient for large data sets.

-Selection sort is a stable sorting algorithm.
+4. Selection sort is a stable sorting algorithm.

-It can be used to sort different types of data.
+5. It can be used to sort different types of data.

-It has specific applications where it is useful such as small data sets and memory-constrained systems.
+6. It has specific applications where it is useful such as small data sets and memory-constrained systems.

+The algorithm maintains two subarrays in a given array.

+a.
+The subarray which already sorted.

+b.
+The remaining subarray was unsorted.

+In every iteration of the selection sort, the minimum element (considering ascending order) from the unsorted subarray is picked and moved to the beginning of the sorted subarray.

+After every iteration sorted subarray size increase by one and the unsorted subarray size decrease by one.

+After the N (size of the array) iteration, we will get a sorted array.